adamtow/notecuts/docs/English.md

 <span id="background"></span>
 ## Running NoteCuts in the Background

-NoteCuts can run continually in the background, constantly checking for changes in your Apple Notes, Evernote notes, and Dropbox text files.
+NoteCuts can run continually in the background, constantly checking for new additions to your Apple Notes, Evernote notes, and Dropbox text files.
 You can configure from one to sixty seconds how often NoteCuts will check for changes.

-Running NoteCuts continually means your iPhone or iPad can constantly be on the lookout for new shortcuts to run that were added either by you or someone to whom you've shared a NoteCut with.
-It can even run these shortcuts when your device is locked and asleep.
+NoteCuts can even run these shortcuts when your device is locked and asleep.

-- Open NoteCuts
+- Open **NoteCuts**.
-- Tap Evaluate Continously
+- Tap **Evaluate Continously**.

-> Make sure the shortcut you want to run automatically works when launched in the background.
+> Make sure the shortcut you want to run automatically [works when launched in the background](#background-aware-shortcuts).
 Any error may cause the Shortcuts app to display an modal dialog with will stop the shortcut and any future monitoring by NoteCuts until it has been removed from the [Shortcut Quarantine](#quarantine).

+You can configure NoteCuts to check for new changes to your NoteCuts on Dropbox, Evernote, and Apple Notes every 1-60 seconds.
+For polling intervals longer than one minute, you'll want to use [Cronios and NoteCuts](#cronios) together.

+<span id="quarantine"></span>
 ### Quarantine

 When NoteCuts runs a shortcut, it temporarily places the shortcut in a quarantine.
 If no errors occurred during execution, the shortcut is removed from the quarantine.
 However, if there was an error, it's likely one that terminated the entire Shortcut application.

 When this happens, NoteCuts will prevent that shortcut from running again until you remove it from the Quarantine.